As of November 1, 2019

-“Order Form” means an ordering document specifying the Services to be provided hereunder that is entered into between You and Us or any of Our Affiliates, including any addenda and supplements thereto.
-By entering into an Order Form hereunder, an Affiliate agrees to be bound by the terms of this Agreement as if it were an original party hereto.
+“Quote” means the proposal or offer from Us to You, specifying the Services to be provided by Us to You.
+Once the Quote is executed by You (an “executed Quote”) it becomes a binding agreement that is entered into between You and Us or any of Our Affiliates, and incorporates by reference any addenda and supplements thereto as well as the terms herein.
+When You execute a Quote, Your Affiliate is deemed to have agreed to be bound by the terms of this Agreement as if it were an original party hereto.

-“Purchased Services” means Services that You or Your Affiliate purchase under an Order Form, as distinguished from those provided pursuant to a free trial.
+“Purchased Services” means Services that You or Your Affiliate purchase pursuant to an executed Quote, as distinguished from those provided pursuant to a free trial.

-“Services” means the products and services that are ordered by You under a free trial or an Order Form and made available online by Us, including associated offline components, as described in the Documentation.
+“Services” means the products and services that are ordered by You under a free trial or an executed Quote and made available online by Us, including associated offline components, as described in the Documentation.
 “Services” exclude Content and Non-Verb Applications.

 “User” means an individual who is authorized by You to use a Service, for whom You have ordered the Service, and to whom You (or We at Your request) have supplied a user identification and password.
-Users may include, for example, Your employees, consultants, contractors and agents, and third parties with which You transact business.
+Users may include, for example, Your employees, consultants, contractors, independent sales representatives, agents, and third parties with which You transact business.

-“We,” “Us” or “Our” means Verb Technology Company, Inc. and its affiliates and divisions, including the company described in Section 13 (Who You Are Contracting With, Notices, Governing Law and
+“We,” “Us” or “Our” means Verb Technology Company, Inc. and/or Verb Direct, Inc. and its affiliates and divisions, including the company described in Section 13 (Who You Are Contracting With, Notices, Governing Law and